 Hey there anxiety!

 You have been a part of my life longer than I can remember.
-We haven’t had the best of relationships.
-I wouldn’t call us friends either.
-You turned up unannounced.
-Your venom flowed through my body and took some of which should have been the happiest and memorable days of my life, and ruined them with your attendance.
+We certainly haven’t had the best of relationships and I wouldn’t call us friends either.
+You turned up in my life unannounced.
+Your venom flowed through my body and took some of which should have been the happiest, memorable and best days of my life, and ruined them with your attendance.
 You pushed my happiness aside and made yourself the centre of attention.
 Did you enjoy that?
 I often wonder why you decided to sneak into my mind and never leave, maybe I will never know.
 Moments which were supposed to be happy were turned into constant fear, worry, panic, failure, and rejection.
 I will never forgive you for that.

 You convinced me to constantly apologise for things no one cared about.
 You were that voice inside my head that never shut up, you turned every positive into a negative.
 I tried to find solutions to the problems that you placed in my head.
 I couldn’t escape.
 I tried to run but you always followed me, you were my shadow and wouldn’t leave.

-I write this letter with hope to live to see a day, the stigma attached to mental health which is created by ‘US’ to no longer exist.
-I hope to see a day people will talk about mental health in a conversation like they talk about weather.
+I write this letter with hope to live to see a day, the stigma attached to mental health to no longer exist.
+I hope to see a day people will talk about mental health in a conversation.

 Finally, to my anxiety I want you to always know that you do not control this relationship!
 I do!